Docker version

 4.1.1 Download the repo:

-- Fetch git info:git fetch
+gcalls-community-versioncd gcalls-community-version - Fetch git info:

-- Switch branch to Development:git checkout Development
+git fetch - Switch branch to Development:

-- Switch to a new branch (optional, will inherit all commits of the previous branch):git checkout -b <your new branch>
+git branch - Switch to a new branch (optional, will inherit all commits of the previous branch):

 4.1.2 Initialize docker:

-- At root /ofgcalls-community-version, accesslog-service/docker/cd log-service/docker
+- At root

-- Initialize docker for Keycloak and Postgresdocker-compose up -dUsername Password Postgres keycloak keycloak@2022 Keycloak admin gadmin@2022
+/ofgcalls-community-version, accessiam-servicecd iam-service - Initialize docker for Keycloak and Postgres

-- Check Keycloak, Postgres and Logstash:It's working ifdocker logs -f keycloak --tail 1000Http management interface listening on http://127.0.0.1:9990/managementorAdmin console listening on http://127.0.0.1:9990is present.
+docker logs -f keycloak --tail 1000Http management interface listening on http://127.0.0.1:9990/managementorAdmin console listening on http://127.0.0.1:9990is present.
 Press Crl + CIt's working if it's accessible.
 Exit the containerdocker exec -it iam-service_postgres psql -U keycloakexitLogstash is successfully initialized if the message "Successfully started Logstash API endpoint {:port=>9600}" is displayeddocker logs logstash -f

 4.1.3 Import data into Postgres for Keycloak (Optional):